nightbot/docs/app-beta.md

 ### Copyright FYI

 Be aware that streaming copyrighted music content may result in negative consequences for your stream.
 Many music content producers (Monstercat, Ninety9Lives, etc.) are starting to offer licensing for their content to be played on YouTube/Twitch.
 We recommend setting up a channel playlist full of licensed/free music and then restricting requested songs to the channel playlist (this can be configured in the song request settings).
 This ensures you control the library of music that can be played on your stream and prevents viewers from causing you to break any laws by streaming copyrighted content.

-## Customizability

-We are aware that users may want to customize the hotkeys and the output of the current song text file.
-This is an initial app release and these features do not exist yet.
-We'll be adding more features to this app over time.